last updated: 1/22/19

 An introductory flight lesson, sometimes called an “intro ride” or “discovery flight,” allows someone with little or no experience to fly an airplane with a flight instructor.

 The introductory flight lesson can help a potential flight student decide whether to pursue training.
+It is also an opportunity to decide whether the particular flight school, flight instructor, and aircraft are a good match.
+Think of it as an aviation test drive.
+Feel free to shop around by taking an introductory flight lesson at more than one flight school.
 Since there is normally no obligation to continue training, introductory flight lessons are also great for someone looking for a fun, exciting, one-time experience.
 Many schools offer gift certificates.

 Introductory flight lessons are available to the public at most flight schools and through many independent flight instructors.
-They are sometimes available on a walk-in basis, but normally you should contact a flight school or flight instructor to make an appointment.
+They are sometimes available on a walk-in basis, but normally you should contact a flight school or flight instructor to make an appointment ahead of time.

 Click the link below to visit AOPA’s Flight School Directory.
 Contact your local flight school to speak with an instructor and set up your discovery flight.